CSC207-UofT/course-project-purplemongoose/phase2/accessibility.md

 **Relevant features:**

 - Option to return to previous page of setup form to resolve mistakes
-- Confirmation and safeguard pop-up dialogues after passing in command and before in-app command response
+- Confirmation and safeguard pop-up dialogues after passing in command and before in-app command response to prevent unintentional actions

 **Future Implementation:**